mratsim/constantine/PLANNING.md

 - ARM assembly
 - Finish Nvidia GPU codegenerator up to MSM
+- Implement a backend for prime moduli of special form with fast reduction that don't need Montgomery form
 - Implement an unsaturated finite fields backend for Risc-V, WASM, WebGPU, AMD GPU, Apple Metal, Vulkan, ...
     - ideally in LLVM IR so that pristine Risc-V assembly can be generated and used in zkVMs without any risk of C stdlib or syscalls being used